formsbyair/Documentation/docs/_posts/2021-03-31-expire-on-close.md

 * 30 days (or as configured for form) after request was generated; or
 * 30 days after last save

-We've applied an update so that forms with a fixed **Close Date/Time** will override this behaviour and requested/saved documents will remain active up until the close date/time.
+We've applied an update so that forms with a fixed **Close Date/Time** will now override this behaviour and requested/saved documents will remain active up until the form closes.